danbev/learning-iot/notes/bluetooth.md

 Controller Interface which can be done using UART, USB, Secure Digital (SD), or 3-wire UART.

-If the Linux computer is going to host

-A linux computer is going to host GAP/GATT applications then a daemon is required named `bluetoothd`.
+If the Linux computer is going to host GAP/GATT applications then a daemon is required named `bluetoothd`.
 And if the linux computer is going to host an BLE mesh node then a daemon named `bluetooth-meshd` needs to be running.
 So its one or the other, a single linux computer cannot host both at the same time it seems.
 The daemon serializes and handles all the HCI communication.

-Now, applications on linux do not communicate directly with these daemons but instead usd `dbus` which is an IPC system on linux.
-So an application does not have to include any blueZ header files but is decoupled from it by using the IPC/messaging and the application instead used dbus apis.
+Now, applications on linux do not communicate directly with these daemons but instead use `dbus` which is an IPC system on linux.
+So an application does not have to include any blueZ header files and is decoupled from it by using the IPC/messaging and the application instead uses dbus apis.
 ```
  +--------------------------------------------+
  |  +------+               +------+           |